About Pooja

 My journey as a mental health advocate began when I was 19 years old.
 At that point, I had been living with diagnosed schizoid anxiety and generalized depression for 4 years.
 Growing up, I had heard about how people with mental illnesses were “stupid,” “lazy,” “untrustworthy,” and generally bad.
 While my family was very supportive of me, my community was not, and I kept my diagnoses a secret for fear of stigma.

 It was only when I went to college did I find the confidence to start speaking out, and began to disrupt the way people thought about and talked about mental illnesses.
-My first time speaking out about her disorder led to a huge outpouring of support and similar stories from the Duke community, and led me to start Duke’s NAMI on Campus program.
+My first time sharing my story led to a huge outpouring of support and similar stories from my fellow students, and led me to start my undergrad’s NAMI on Campus program.

 Grassroots advocacy has been a foundational element of the work I do, but the more I worked with people I saw how systems at large were failing those who needed the most help.
 That led me to pursue my MPH with a focus in Health Policy at Columbia.